jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Night Hag.md

 RacialMods:
 Languages: Abyssal, Celestial, Common, Infernal
 SQ: change shape (any humanoid, alter self ), heartstone
+SpecialAbilities:
-SpecialAbilities: >
+  Disease (Su): >
-  Disease (Su) Demon Fever: Bite-injury; save Fort DC 20; onset immediate; frequency 1/day; effect 1d6 Con damage (target must save a 2nd time or 1 point of the damage is drain instead); cure 2 consecutive saves.
+    Demon Fever: Bite-injury; save Fort DC 20; onset immediate; frequency 1/day; effect 1d6 Con damage (target must save a 2nd time or 1 point of the damage is drain instead); cure 2 consecutive saves.
 The save DC is Constitution-based.
+  Dream Haunting (Su): >
-Dream Haunting (Su) A night hag can visit the dreams of chaotic or evil targets by using a special periapt known as a heartstone to become ethereal, then hovering over the creature.
+    A night hag can visit the dreams of chaotic or evil targets by using a special periapt known as a heartstone to become ethereal, then hovering over the creature.
 Once it does so, it rides on the victim's back until dawn.
 The sleeper suffers tormenting dreams and takes 1 point of Constitution drain upon awakening.
 Only another ethereal being can stop these nocturnal intrusions by confronting and defeating the night hag.
+  Heartstone (Su): >
-Heartstone (Su) All night hags carry a heartstone-a special gemstone worth at least 1,800 gp that is worn as a periapt.
+    All night hags carry a heartstone-a special gemstone worth at least 1,800 gp that is worn as a periapt.
 A heartstone's magic is fueled by the hag's spirit and proximity-once separated from its owner (or upon the hag's death), a heartstone retains its magic for only 24 hours before becoming a nonmagical gem again.
 The heartstone instantly cures any disease contracted by the holder.
 In addition, a heartstone provides a +2 resistance bonus on all saving throws (this bonus is included in the statistics block above).
 A night hag that loses this charm can no longer use etherealness or soul bind until it finds a replacement gemstone.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: